SDC-ghrden03/cost-calculator/README.md

 ### Prerequisites

 This application has been containerized using [Docker Compose](https://docs.docker.com/compose/).
+Simply install Docker onto your local machine.
+After cloning this repository onto your machine, open the project in your favorite text editor and navigate to the root directory.
+Execute the following commands into the terminal.

 ```